 Courtesy of Wood Floor Business Magazine

 - Ensure that the nail gun has the proper PSI setting.
-Test it out on several sacrificial planks until you get the exact right pressure setting.
+Please test it out on several sacrificial planks until you get the exact right pressure setting.
 This will prevent splitting of the tongue, dimpling, and damage to the planks from excessive force.
-After each row is installed, check to make sure the cleats and nails are set properly before continuing to the next row.
+After each row is installed, check to ensure the cleats and nails are set properly before continuing to the next row.
 Take care when using the gun because swinging the mallet too hard or using abnormally high-pressure settings can result in damage to the planks where the nail is driven in.

 - For moldings & trim, use a 23 gauge micro pin nailer.
 Strand bamboo moldings are just as hard as their flooring counterparts.
 We recommend using a Bostitch 23 Gauge Micro Pin Nailer found commonly online.